 - Once the code is pasted in the SQL Code field, click the Save SQL Query Text Under a New Name button.
-Enter the the name for the query and click OK in the pop-up that appears.
+Enter the the Name for the query and click the OK button in the pop-up box that is displayed.

 - Once the code is entered into the SQL code field, click the Run or Extract button.
-Clicking the Run button will execute your query and display the results in the SQL grid at the bottom of the window.
-The Extract button will export the data into a comma-separated values file (.csv format file).
+The Run button will executes your query and display the results in the SQL grid at the bottom of the window.
+The Extract button exports the data into a comma-separated values file (.csv format file).

 - You will be prompted to enter a parameter or set of parameters via a pop-up window.
-For example, if you are running a report that asks for money collected at the front desk, you will want to specify a certain date or date range.
-Otherwise, OP 14 will attempt to find ALL the money your front desk has ever collected, which could take a very long time (especially if you have been using OP 14 for a while).
+For example, if you are running a report that asks for money collected at the front desk, specify a certain date or date range.
+Otherwise, OP will attempt to find ALL the money your front desk has ever collected, which could take a very long time (especially if you have been using OP for a while).

 - Click the Run button to display the SQL results in the SQL tab grid (shown in the image below) or click the Extract button to display a large amount of results in a .csv file.

-- When viewing the results in the Database Viewer, you can sort, rearrange, filter, and group the data displayed in the grid (just like data that appears in any OP 14 dashboard view).
+- When viewing the results in the Database Viewer, you can sort, rearrange, filter, and group the data displayed in the grid (just like data that is displayed in any OP dashboard view).

 - The results can be exported from the SQL Database Viewer by entering a filename in the Results Filename field and then clicking the Save CSV button.
 If you click the Save CSV button before entering a name in the Results Filename field, you will be prompted to provide a filename.
-If you are an OP Cloud Client, follow the instructions in Saving Files Exported from the Cloud in our OP Database Viewer Basics article.
+If you are an OP Cloud Client, follow the instructions in the Saving Files Exported from the Cloud section of the OP Database Viewer Basics article.